cnlpete/candybox/README.md

 It provides...

-- a blog that supports tags, comments, RSS and full social media integration
+- a blog that supports tags, comments, RSS and full social media integration (as a plugin)
 - content pages
 - a gallery with multiple file upload (based on HTML5) and Media RSS
 - a calendar with the option to download iCalendar events